TheSlayer7/AGSA-AUTOMATED-MULTI-LANG-/README.md

 	<h1>AGSA – Automated Government Service Agent</h1>
 	<p><strong>Your agentic AI interface for discovering schemes, verifying documents, and guiding citizens th## 6.
 AI-Powered Chat System

+Contributors & Project Origin

+This project was developed by TheSlayer7 (Ayush) and Frank as part of the India AI Impact – Generative AI Hackathon.

+Both contributors worked on their own versions of AGSA; this repository represents our collaborative implementation, while https://github.com/frankmathewsajan Frank maintains a similar but independent version with different features and enhancements.

 ### Google Gemini Integration
 The chat system uses Google Gemini Pro for intelligent responses: